China–Philippines relations

 Diplomatic relations between the People's Republic of China and the Philippines were established in June 1975.
-Relations peaked during the Philippine presidencies of Gloria Macapagal Arroyo and Rodrigo Duterte.
-However, they have deteriorated due to territorial disputes in the South China Sea, particularly since the 2012 Scarborough Shoal standoff; in 2013, the Philippine government under President Benigno Aquino III in 2013 filed an arbitration case against China over China's maritime claims.
-The policy of current Philippine president Bongbong Marcos aims for distancing relations between the Philippines and China in favor of the country's relationship with the United States.
-The current policy of the general secretary of the Chinese Communist Party aims for greater influence over the Philippines, and the region in general, while combating American influence.
+Relations became closer during the Philippine presidencies of Gloria Macapagal Arroyo and Rodrigo Duterte.
+However, they became more strained due to territorial disputes in the South China Sea, particularly following the 2012 Scarborough Shoal standoff, after which China established de facto control over the shoal and the July 2016 arbitral tribunal found that China had violated the traditional fishing rights of Philippine fishermen.
+In 2013, the Philippine government under President Benigno Aquino III filed an arbitration case concerning China's maritime claims in the South China Sea.

-During Rodrigo Duterte's presidency, the Philippines improved its relations and cooperation with China on various issues, developing a stronger and stable ties with the country, as well as a successful Code of conduct with China and the rest of ASEAN.
+Under President Ferdinand “Bongbong” Marcos Jr., the Philippines has strengthened its security cooperation with the United States while maintaining diplomatic and economic engagement with China; he has likewise stated that his administration does not pursue a policy of distancing itself from China.
+China has sought to increase its influence in the Philippines and the wider region, while the United States and China remain engaged in broader strategic competition in the Indo-Pacific.

+The Duterte administration emphasized diplomatic alignment with China and engaged in regional talks over a South China Sea Code of Conduct.
+A strategy that faced domestic and international backlash over its concessions to Beijing.
 China is the Philippines' top trading partner.
-However, average trust view of Filipinos towards China is negative.
-Relations deteriorated during the presidency of Bongbong Marcos due to increasing tensions over the South China sea dispute, resulting in the Philippines' withdrawal from the Belt and Road initiative in 2023 and allegations of election interference in 2025.
+According to a survey conducted in late 2023, the country that Filipinos distrusted the most was China.
+The Philippines also had the highest threat perception of China according to a survey released by the Pew Research Center in July 2026, by at least 76%.
+Relations strained during the presidency of Bongbong Marcos due to increasing tensions over the South China sea dispute, resulting in the Philippines' withdrawal from the Belt and Road Initiative in 2023 and allegations of election interference in 2025.